 In a separate large bowl, stir together 2 cups of all-purpose flour, 1/2 tsp salt, 2 tsp baking powder, 1 tsp cinnamon, and 1/2 tsp ground ginger.

 Add 5 Tbsp COLD butter to the flour mixture and work it in until it resembles coarse, damp sand.
-I just use my hands to kind of smush and grind the butter into the flour, but you can use a pastry cutter or even freeze the butter and then shred it using a cheese grater straight into the flour.
+I just use my hands to kind of smush and grind the butter into the flour, but you can use a pastry cutter (affiliate link) or even freeze the butter and then shred it using a cheese grater straight into the flour.
 The goal is to get little tiny pieces of solid butter mixed into the flour.
 Those little pieces are what help achieve a flakey texture in the final scone.

 Pour the bowl with the apple-egg mixture into the bowl of dry ingredients.
 Stir it just until a dough forms and no dry flour remains on the bottom of the bowl.
 The dough may still be slightly wet or sticky, but that’s okay.